19hours/sg-statutes/Acts/Urban Redevelopment Authority Act.md

 3.—(1) The accounts of the Authority shall be audited by the Auditor-General or such other auditor as may be appointed annually by the Minister in consultation with the Auditor-General.

-(2) A person shall not be qualified for appointment as an auditor under sub-paragraph (1) unless he is an approved company auditor under the Companies Act (Cap.
-50, 1988 Ed.).
+(2) A person shall not be qualified for appointment as an auditor under sub-paragraph (1) unless he is an approved company auditor under the Companies Act [Cap.
+50, 1988 Ed.].

 4. The remuneration of the auditor shall be paid out of the funds of the Authority.

-[S 227/95 wef 18/05/1995]
+[S 227/95 wef 15/03/1990]

 5\.
 The Authority shall, as soon as practicable but not later than 31st July in every year, prepare and submit the financial statements in respect of the preceding financial year to the auditor who shall audit and report on them.